SunilKaushik02/Sentiment-Analysis/README.md

 **Results:**
 1. There was an immediate impact on sentiment once the news was published.
-2. The negative sentiment slowly died down after the news possibly because of numerous confident public statements from Elanco, concentration on other topics for media to cover like COVID.
+2. The negative sentiment slowly died down after the news, possibly because of numerous confident public statements from Elanco, concentration on other topics for media to cover like COVID.